 In order to file for a divorce, you and your spouse must first meet these requirements:

-- Be a Singapore citizen or have lived in Singapore for three continuous years prior to the filing of a divorce application
+- Be a Singapore citizen or have lived in Singapore for three continuous years prior to the filing of a divorce application.

-- Have been married for at least three years
+- Have been married for at least three years.

 You will require leave of court (permission) if your marriage is less than three years.
 This typically requires exceptional circumstances such as abuse, desertion etc, and is filed on top of your divorce application.

-Yes, you can get divorced without a lawyer in Singapore, as you do not need legal representation to file for a divorce.
+You can get divorced without a lawyer in Singapore, as you do not need legal representation to file for a divorce.
 However, a divorce lawyer can provide you with independent legal advice, especially if your divorce is not an amicable one.

 There are a few routes for divorce in Singapore: